Last Updated and Effective Date: June 30, 2023

 Cross-Border Data Transmission

-DerbySoft is headquartered in Dallas, Texas, and our primary data storage and processing facilities are in the United States of America (“USA”).
+The DerbySoft Site is maintained by DerbySoft, Inc., which is headquartered in Dallas, Texas.
+Our primary data storage and processing facilities are in the United States of America (“USA”).
 If you are accessing the Services from another country, please note that all data we collect will be transmitted outside of your country and into the USA, where it will reside and be processed.
 In addition, we may process or store your data in countries beyond your country and the USA.
 By continuing to access this Site, or by providing your Personal Information, you explicitly consent to have your data so processed and stored, to the extent this is possible or necessary under the relevant applicable laws.

 Personal Information We Collect